aitgon/wopmars/docs/content/quick-start.rst

     pip install .

 .. note::
-    You have just installed your first **WoPMaRS Package**, congratulations!
-Every *Toolwrapper* for WoPMaRS is supposed to be built in a package in order to be easily installed.
+    You have just installed your first **WopMars Package**, congratulations!
+Every *Toolwrapper* for WopMars is supposed to be built in a package in order to be easily installed.

 Now, let's look in the `Wopfile`